-Particular types of export to destinations outside the EC: Duty free and tax free shops: Evidence of export for goods supplied at duty free and tax free shops
+Particular types of export to destinations outside the EU: Duty free and tax free shops: Evidence of export for goods supplied at duty free and tax free shops

-Sales made under the terms of ESC 9.1 may only be zero-rated where the retailer has evidence that the goods have been sold to a passenger intending to export them directly to a destination outside the EC.
+Sales made under the terms of ESC 9.1 may only be zero rated where the retailer has evidence that the goods have been sold to a passenger intending to export them directly to a destination outside the EU.
 Evidence logged against individual purchases consists of a record of the flight details obtained from a boarding card or flight document.
 Assurance officers can compare this information against flight destination data for verification purposes.

-Proposed methods for estimating zero-rated sales on the basis of the percentage of travellers leaving for non-EC destinations should be rejected.
+Proposed methods for estimating zero-rated sales on the basis of the percentage of travellers leaving for non-EU destinations should be rejected.
 Estimation is not acceptable because

-- it does not enable the retailer to identify at the point of sale those goods sold to travellers for export outside of the EC, and
+- it does not enable the retailer to identify at the point of sale those goods sold to travellers for export outside of the EU, and

 - the method does not meet the evidential requirements for individual transactions.